columnar append-only log engine · typed schema derive · written in rust

 [03] architecture

 One write path.
 One read path.
-No threads in the middle.
+Three index structures.

 write hot path